Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

 - West-facing light – This is the warmest light you will encounter, and Sea Salt in this space will appear green pretty much all day long.

 Rather than asking, “what colors pair well with Sea Salt?” a better question might be, “what colors DON’T pair with Sea Salt?”
 This shade is hugely popular due to its shifting nature and versatility.
-Here are some specific colors that look great with Sherwin Williams Sea Salt:
+Here are some specific colors that Sea Salt pairs particularly well with:

 LRV of Sherwin Williams Sea Salt (SW 6204)